vxgmichel/icalepcs-workshop/slideshow.md

  * Based on Pytest

  * Continious integration:

     - TravisCI is running tests in a conda environment

-    - for python2.7, python3.4, python3.5
+    - for python2.7, python3.5, python3.6

- * 574 tests:
+ * 606 tests:

-    - client tests.
+    - client tests

-    - server tests.
+    - server tests

-    - event tests.
+    - event tests

 ---